Michiel Sweerts: Genre scenes

 His personal style is clearly manifested in his Seven Acts of Mercy series (ca. 1646-9), a series of 7 canvases which he painted in Rome as genre-style renderings of a religious theme.
 The canvases are now dispersed over various museums.
 The subject of the Seven Acts of Mercy is based on the Gospel of Matthew, 25: 31-46.
 These verses announce the Last Judgment, the event during which Christ is said to judge man by his works.
 Sweerts depicted the good works in a contemporary Roman environment and incorporated topographical elements from the neighborhood in which he lived at the time.
 Sweerts shows in these scenes his preference for dark night skies and backgrounds, which dramatically light up the figures.
 These compositions represent the scenes in a frozen movement in a dreamlike setting almost like a film still.
-In this workds Sweerts expresses his compassion and empathy with the suffering of his subjects and his support for the charitable acts performed for them.
+In this work Sweerts expresses his compassion and empathy with the suffering of his subjects and his support for the charitable acts performed for them.

 Sweerts developed new themes such as that of the Roman wrestlers.
 In his Wrestling match (1649, Staatliche Kunsthalle Karlsruhe) Sweerts depicted the popular wrestling matches that took place in Rome's streets and were attended by a large audience.
 The representation is real, but at the same time somehow unreal.
 This is not only because of the dramatic lighting, but also by the fact that the movements of the men appear frozen.
 Sweerts relied for the main characters on classic images.
 Through the large scale of the nudes in this composition Sweerts lifted the 'vulgar' subject to a higher level.